Rare Book Collection

 Small Press Collection

 The Small Press Collection includes publications from fine presses in Iowa and in areas immediately surrounding the state.
 These presses include Abattoir, Seamark, Cummington, Toothpaste, Spirit That Moves Us, Juniper, Stonewall, and several others.
 This collection displays the virtuoso talents of the finest Midwestern printers, designers, illustrators, and binders over the last thirty years.
 Material in this collection is entered in UNISTAR with the designation SPEC COLL P.

 The Stageberg Collection is the professional linguistics collection of Professor Norman C. Stageberg, a long-time member of the UNI English faculty.
 Included in this collection are important early editions of several grammars and dictionaries as well as later publications.
 Material in this collection is listed in UNISTAR with the location designation SPEC COLL S.

 This collection of 5,300 volumes is composed of first editions of novels written by United States authors who published their first novels between 1960 and 1980.
 The volumes are in mint condition in dust jackets.
 The collection includes some proofs and advance reading copies.
 Material in this collection is entered in UNISTAR with the location designation SPEC COLL F.

-The Manuscripts Collection is comprised of about 40 collections of material relating to organizations or individuals that are not formally a part of UNI.
+The Manuscripts Collection is comprised of about ninety collections of material relating to organizations or individuals who are not formally associated with the University of Northern Iowa.
 However, most of these collections come from people and organizations whose interests and history are related in some way to UNI.
 The primary emphases are local political history and professional education associations.
 Collection size varies from a few pages to several hundred cartons.
-There are detailed inventories of these collections.
+There are detailed inventories for most of these collections.
 Some of these collections are entered in UNISTAR.